INDEX

 So, what is TOP (gliding) WAX?
 Well, it's a wax that adds additives such as fluorine, silicon, and rare metals to the paraffin mentioned above to improve the glide on suitable snow conditions.
 That's why it's expensive

-In summary, BASE (paraffin) wax alone provides basic glide performance and lasts well.
-TOP WAX adds various properties to that surface.
+In short, base (paraffin) wax alone provides basic gliding performance and is long-lasting.
+Top wax is what adds various properties to that surface.

-So, yes...
-TOP WAX only works when you apply the wax to the various snow conditions at the time.
-Conversely, if it's not perfectly matched, you won't get the desired results (despite the high price).
-This is the world where so-called service technicians compete on the competition scene.
-This is one of the reasons why glide waxes can be so difficult.
+So, yes...top wax only shows its true potential when applied correctly, based on the various conditions of the snow at that particular time.
+Conversely, if it's not a good match, you can't expect any effect (despite its high price).
+This is the world where service technicians compete in the field.
+This is one of the reasons why gliding waxes can seem so difficult.

 Another benefit of liquid wax is that it's eco-friendly